Umuzi-org/ACN-syllabus/content/topics/bootcamp/success-in-bootcamp/_index.md

 We believe in second chances.
 If you don't make it through our bootcamp and you want another shot then that's fine with us.
 You'll be able to prepare a bit better for the next bootcamp now that you know how things work.

-Just so you know I'm serious: There was once a recruit who tried to get into Umuzi 3 times!
+Just so you know I'm serious: There was once a student who tried to get into Umuzi 3 times!
 Eventually he got in.
 His hard work and persistence paid off.
 After his learnership was done we liked him so much that we hired him.
-And now he's living the dream, and working at TIH.
+Since then he's moved onto great things - now he's living the dream, and geeking hard at a major multi-national company!